 - I filled my Disney countdown gnome with rice.
 But you can also use dried beans or beads, anything with a little weight to it that will help keep your Mickey sock gnome from falling over.

-- Click here to get the downloadable Disney countdown SVG!
+- Click here to get a downloadable Disney countdown SVG!

 How Do I Make this Disney Countdown Gnome?

 I’m so glad you asked.
 Below is our written tutorial.
-If you’re making a DIY Disney countdown ideas playlist on YouTube, here is our Disney countdown gnome video tutorial.
+If you’re making a DIY Disney countdown ideas playlist on YouTube, here is our Mickey Mouse gnome video tutorial.